mwmayerle/new_phax_machine/README.md

 2. Clone this repository: `git clone https://github.com/phaxio/new_phax_machine.git && cd new_phax_machine`
 3. Create the app on Heroku: `heroku create`
 4. Set the required environment variables:
+	 - `heroku config:set ADMIN_EMAIL=Email address for the administrator`
+	 - `heroku config:set DOMAIN_URL=The domain this application will be deployed to.
+If you're not using a custom domain this will be 'https://YOURAPPNAMEHERE.herokuapp.com'.`
+	 - `heroku config:set FROM_EMAIL=The 'from' address attached to outgoing emails sent from the application.`
+	 - `heroku config:set SMTP_PASSWORD=Mailgun's SMTP password for outgoing email.`
+	 - `heroku config:set SMTP_USER=Mailgun's SMTP username for outgoing email.`
    - `heroku config:set PHAXIO_API_KEY=your_api_key`
    - `heroku config:set PHAXIO_API_SECRET=your_api_secret`
    - `heroku config:set PHAXIO_CALLBACK_TOKEN=your_callback_token`